bsvars/bsvars/README.md

 Structural Vector Autoregressions.
 This package estimates a wide range of models, including homo-, heteroskedastic, and non-normal specifications.
-Structural models can be identified by adjustable exclusion restrictions, time-varying volatility, or non-normality.
+Structural models can be identified by adjustable exclusion restrictions, time-varying volatility, or non-normality, and include exclusion restrictions on autoregressive parameters.
 They all include a flexible three-level equation-specific local-global hierarchical prior distribution for the estimated level of shrinkage for autoregressive and structural parameters.
 Additionally, the package facilitates predictive and structural analyses such as impulse